mickaelgadroy/wmavo/README.txt

 ---------------------

   <en>
-  The plugins are available only for a Linux environment (for the moment).
+  The plugins are available for a Linux and Windows environments.
+  A package is available for Windows (tested on Windows Seven).
-  (Tests realized on Ubuntu 10.04 and 10.10.)
+  For Linux, it need to compile (tested on Ubuntu 10.04 and 10.10).
   </en>

   <fr>
-  Les plugins ne sont disponibles que pour un environnement Linux (pour le moment).
+  Les plugins sont disponibles pour un environnement Linux et Windows.
+  Un package est disponible pour Windows (tests realisés sur Windows Seven).
-  (Tests realizés sur Ubuntu 10.04 et 10.10.)
+  Pour Linux, il faut compiler (tests realisés sur Ubuntu 10.04 et 10.10).
   </fr>